 Connect Historic Boston

 The work from Staniford Street to Atlantic Avenue is substantially complete.
-Work on the Blackstone Block and Constitution Road will be winding down by the end of November.
+Work on the Blackstone Block and Constitution Road continues to mid July.

 The initiative between the National Park Service and Public Works is funded through a federal Transportation Investment Generating Economic Recovery (TIGER) grant.
 We’re also working in coordination with:

 We’ve already started construction on the project, and we are scheduled to finish all work by mid 2018.
 The general contractor for the first phase of the project is P. Gioioso & Sons, Inc., of Hyde Park.
 Contract work under this construction will be complete in by November 15, 2017.
 Phase 2 work, the Blackstone Block, Constitution Road, and Joy Street, is done by WES Construction.
 That work has started at the Blackstone Block and Constitution Road.
 All work under this contract is scheduled to be complete by July 1, 2018.

 Sitting next to the Fanueil Hall Marketplace, the Blackstone Block represents the core of Boston’s historic market district.
 The roads and alleys connecting to the Blackstone Block are the City’s most intact colonial-era street network.
 We’re reconstructing the area to give visitors a better experience as they explore this unique urban landscape, Creek Square, and Haymarket.

 Mobilization began the week of May 29, 2017 and utility and sidewalk work has begun.

 The plan is to create a family-friendly, low-stress bicycle trail that makes a full circuit of downtown Boston.
 During Phase One of the project, we’ll creates a grade-separated, protected cycle track along Staniford Street, Causeway Street, Commercial Street, and Atlantic Avenue.
 We’ll also complete a full reconstruction of Causeway Street to aid pedestrian safety and accessibility.